 - Family history and any incidence of domestic or other abuse

-- Ties to community, including school and home
+- Ties to the community, including school and home

-- Relative emotional and environment stability of each household
+- Relative emotional and ecological stability of each household

 - Preference of the child at issue

-Divorce is difficult on all family members.
+Divorce is difficult for all family members.
 If considering custodial or time-share arrangements, talk to our legal team to find the best method—and the right agreement—for your children.

 Experienced legal help with visitation in California

 From their offices in Santa Barbara, the visitation rights attorneys at Wilson & Pettine, LLP provide experienced, assertive representation to clients in Carpinteria, Montecito, Goleta, and Summerland.
-If considering divorce, or if you have questions about visitation or other aspect of family law, contact us
+If considering divorce, or if you have questions about visitation or other aspects of family law, contact us today.